It is commonly believed that fun and games are incompatible with professionalism in business. It's no different in the automotive industry.

 Brian: This starts with the development of ideas and simulation content.
 Chat-GPT is able to create complex scenarios and analyze the features and benefits of decisions very efficiently.

-Graham: Speech recognition, recognizing changes in a person’s tone of voice and inferring moods are still weak points in AI, but as Brian says, these new technologies can help us write role-play briefings, create scenarios and much more.
+Graham : Speech recognition, recognizing changes in a person's tone of voice and inferring moods are still weak points of AI, but as Brian says, these new technologies can help us write role-play briefings, create scenarios and much more.

-Our customers are global companies such as PepsiCo, Schneider Electric, Roche and others.
-Although they are solving the world’s biggest problems, learning solutions still need to be very pragmatic and scalable at the same time.
-During the pandemic, we have seen many of our competitors invest heavily in early-stage metaverse or VR headsets, which has either not worked because customer IT landscapes cannot support these approaches, or because the technology gets in the way of an effective learning experience.
+Our clients are global companies like PepsiCo, Schneider Electric, Roche and others.
+Although they are solving the world's biggest problems, learning solutions still need to be very pragmatic and scalable at the same time.
+During the pandemic, we've seen many of our competitors invest heavily in early-stage metaverse or VR headsets, which either hasn't worked because customer IT landscapes can't support these approaches, or because the technology gets in the way of an effective learning experience.

 We believe that serious games should be part of a blended learning program.
 At the same time, self-directed learning journeys should have their place.
 There are many new technologies that enable things like nudge training or microlearning.
 These are great for preparation and reinforcement.
 But nothing can replace the engagement, energy and direction that comes from people learning together.
-Without social learning, learning is unlikely to make a real difference in the organization.
+Without social learning, it is unlikely that learning will really change anything in the company.

 Brian: "If you can't change the people, you will have to change the people."

-It is much cheaper and more effective to retain organizational memory and expertise.
-If you can change the mindset of managers, you avoid losing a whole army and hiring another army and starting again from scratch.
+It's much cheaper and more effective to maintain organizational memory and expertise.
+If you can change the mindset of managers, you avoid losing an entire army and hiring another army and starting from scratch.
 If the intention is to achieve an attitude change or a change of direction in thinking across the organization, then simulation is a really powerful tool.

 "Serious games" change attitudes, thinking and behavior.
 What a great summary.
 Thank you Brian and Graham.